Non-Abelian hierarchies of compatible maps, associated integrable difference systems and Yang-Baxter maps: Introduction

-Moreover, these hierarchies serve as perturbations of the edge-variable avatars of the non-Abelian lattice Gel'fand-Dikii hierarchies introduced in \cite{Doliwa_2013}.
+Moreover, these hierarchies serve as deformations of the edge-variable avatars of the non-Abelian lattice Gel'fand-Dikii hierarchies introduced in \cite{Doliwa_2013}.
 In the Abelian case lattice Gel'fand-Dikii hierarchies in vertex and edge form were introduced \cite{Nijhoff:1992,Ni1}, furthermore, modifications and extensions of their lower order members as well as the hierarchies themselves can be found in \cite{Tongas:2004,Maruno:2010,Hietarinta:2011,JamesPhd,Nijhoff:2011,Atkinson:2012,Zhang:2012,Fordy_2017}.
-On top of that, it is shown here that both $\mathcal{K}^{(i)}$ hierarchies could also be obtained through periodic reductions of perturbed versions of the non-Abelian Hirota-Miwa system.
+On top of that, it is shown here that both $\mathcal{K}^{(i)}$ hierarchies could also be obtained through periodic reductions of deformed versions of the non-Abelian Hirota-Miwa system.
 Note that the non-Abelian Hirota-Miwa system was firstly introduced in \cite{Nimmo:2006}, in the Abelian setting it was earlier introduced in \cite{Noumi:2002}.

 Each one of the $\mathcal{K}^{(i)}$ hierarchies gives rise to two hierarchies of integrable vertex systems i.e. integrable difference systems with variables defined of the vertices of an elementary cell of the $\mathbb{Z}^2$ graph.
 It turns out that the vertex systems associated with $\mathcal{K}^{(0)}$ are point equivalent to the ones associated with the $\mathcal{K}^{(1)}$ hierarchy.
-So from $\mathcal{K}^{(0)}$ we obtain the non-Abelian lattice-modified Gel'fand-Dikii hierarchy as well as the explicit form of a hierarchy that we refer to as the {\em non-Abelian lattice-$(Q3)_0$ Gel'fand-Dikii} hierarchy.
+So from $\mathcal{K}^{(0)}$ we obtain the non-Abelian lattice-modified Gel'fand-Dikii hierarchy as well as the explicit form of a hierarchy that we refer to as the {\em non-Abelian lattice-$NQC$ (or lattice-$(Q3)_0$) Gel'fand-Dikii} hierarchy.
 The non-Abelian lattice-modified Gel'fand-Dikii hierarchy was introduced in \cite{Doliwa_2013} whereas in the Abelian case it was firstly implicitly provided in \cite{Nijhoff:1992} and explicitly in \cite{Atkinson:2012}.
-The first member of the non-Abelian lattice-$(Q3)_0$ Gel'fand-Dikii hierarchy is the so-called $(Q3)_0$ integrable lattice equation that was firstly introduced in \cite{nij-qui-cap2}.
+The first member of the non-Abelian lattice-$NQC$ Gel'fand-Dikii hierarchy is the so-called $NQC$ integrable lattice equation that was firstly introduced in \cite{nij-qui-cap}, cf. also \cite{nij-qui-cap2}.
+Note that the $NQC$ integrable lattice equation is gauge equivalent to the lattice equation that is referred as $(Q3)_0$ in \cite{ABS}.
 The whole hierarchy in the Abelian case, was implicitly provided in \cite{Nijhoff:2011}, whereas its second member i.e. the Boussinesq analogue of $(Q3)_0,$ was explicitly derived in \cite{Zhang:2012}.